On asymptotically hereditarily aspherical groups: Asymptotic connectedness at infinity

 In view of the result above the following definition makes sense. \begin{de}[$\mbox{as--}\pi_i^{\infty}(G)=0$] Let $G$ be a finitely generated group.
 We say that \emph{$\mbox{as--}\pi_i^{\infty}(G)=0$}, i.e.\ that the \emph{$i$--th asymptotic homotopy group at infinity of $G$ vanishes} if $\mbox{as--}\pi_i^{\infty}(G)=0$ for $G$ seen as a metric space with the word metric induced by some (and thus by any) finite generating set. \end{de}

 The next proposition follows directly from Proposition \ref{AHAas0}.

 \begin{prop} If $G$ is an AHA group then $\mbox{as--}\pi_i^{\infty}(G)=0$ for every $i\geqslant 2$. \end{prop}

-{\bf Examples.} For $i\geqslant 2$ we have $\mbox{as--}\pi_i^{\infty}(\mathbb Z_2 \wr \mathbb Z)=0$, since the lamplighter group is AHA --- cf.\ the remark just after Theorem \ref{AHAF}.
+{\bf Examples.} For $i\geqslant 2$ we have $\mbox{as--}\pi_i^{\infty}(\mathbb Z_2 \wr \mathbb Z)=0$, since the lamplighter group is AHA -- see the remark just after Theorem \ref{AHAF}.
 On the other hand this group is not finitely presented and thus one cannot (a priori) say what does ``$\pi_i^{\infty}(\mathbb Z_2 \wr \mathbb Z)=0$'' mean.
 Similarly, by Remark (2) after Lemma~\ref{prescom'}, we have that $\mbox{as--}\pi_i^{\infty}(G)=0$ for infinitely presented small cancellation groups $G$.
-This shows that the asymptotic asphericity (or connectedness) at infinity can be indeed more useful in some cases than the topological counterpart.
+This shows that the asymptotic asphericity (or connectedness) at infinity can be sometimes more useful than the topological counterpart.

 Now we show that in some cases (that occur naturally in the context of group actions), vanishing of the ``usual'' homotopy groups at infinity is equivalent to vanishing of the asymptotic ones.
 First we prove a simple technical lemma.